gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Separated Illegal Guides/Illegal Formations Guide.md

 **19w02a**
 - Currently more than six banner patterns can be applied to banners within a loom, due to banner previews not updating correctly.
 This will be discontinued in future versions.
+- Vines can be placed and supported by campfires

 **19w08a**
 - Waterlogged campfires can be ignited with fire charges, allowing for waterlogged lit campfires, which are normally not obtainable.
 Extinguished campfires no longer drop food items.